aggressiveHiker/rhcsa9/exam_prep/solutions_ordered_task_list.md

 chmod g+s,+t /mnt/dba_files
 ```

-23. On both servers persistently mount `/export/it_files` from the server 192.168.55.47 under `/mnt/it_files`.
+**23.** On both servers persistently mount `/export/it_files` from the server 192.168.55.47 under `/mnt/it_files`.
 Ensure marcia is the user owner and it_staff is the group owner.
 Ensure the groupID is applied to newly created files.
 Ensure users can only delete files they have created.
 Ensure only members of the it_staff group can access the directory.

+#### **Solution to Task 23**
 ```
-Solution:
 mkdir /mnt/it_files
 vi /etc/fstab